 Negotiated with the Crown.
 Interpreted by settler governments as the surrender of the Saugeen Peninsula in exchange for reserves - certain tracts of land set aside - and proceeds from the sale of the land “…agreed that it will be highly desirable for us to make a full and complete surrender unto the Crown of that Peninsula known as the Saugeen and Owen Sound Indian Reserve, subject to certain restrictions and reservations to be hereinafter set forth.”

 Negotiated with the Crown.
 10,000 acre Nawash Reserve to the northwest of Owen Sound was surrendered, with residents moving to Cape Croker, although many did not want to.

 1861 - Colpoy’s Bay Treaty No. 93

 Negotiated with the Crown.
 The Colpoy’s Bay Reserve (6,000 acres) was surrendered.
 Some residents moved to Neyaashiinigmiing and Saugeen, but the majority moved to Christian Island.

 The Fishing Islands, Cape Hurd Islands, Griffith Island, Hay Island and White Cloud Island were surrendered.

 Approximately 90 fishing islands in Lake Huron were returned to the Saugeen Ojibway Nation.

 Argues that Treaty 72 is not equitably valid, Crown breached its duty to “for ever to protect for you from the encroachments of the whites.”

-Claiming Aboriginal title to parts of Lake Huron and Georgian Bay waterbeds.
+Claiming Aboriginal Title to parts of the Lake Huron and Georgian Bay waterbeds.